Signs and Symptoms of Alcohol Abuse, Alcohol Addiction and the Effects of Abuse

-Alcohol is the most widely used and accepted drug in our society.
+Alcohol is the most widely used and accepted drug among young adults in our society.
 Also known as ethyl alcohol, ETOH, alcohol is a central nervous system depressant.
 A depressant drug changes the body in various ways: slowing the heart rate, slowing breathing, and in large doses can even put certain body systems to “sleep”, causing them to stop functioning for a period of time.
 In addition to depressing physical activities, alcohol causes a change in emotions, judgment, and rational thinking.

-Methods of Alcohol Abuse
+Methods of Alcohol Abuse in Young Adults

 Alcohol is almost always drunk.
 While it is possible to raise one’s blood alcohol level through skin absorption, the effect would be very minimal and slow, not to mention socially unacceptable (imaging soaking your feet in a gallon of brandy).
 Because the digestion process is vital to regulating the amount of actual alcohol making it to the bloodstream, any intravenous use could be extremely dangerous and potentially fatal.